yaw277/slire/README.md

 Minimal, Focused Abstraction: Only the most common operations (basic CRUD) get convenience methods.
 Everything else uses native database features with optional consistency helpers.

-In this sense, SmartRepo follows the tradition of so-called MicroORMs like Dapper (C#), Massive (Node.js), and PetaPoco (C#).
+In this sense, SmartRepo follows the tradition of so-called MicroORMs like [Dapper](https://github.com/DapperLib/Dapper) (C#), [Massive](https://github.com/robconery/massive-js/) (Node.js), and [PetaPoco](https://github.com/CollaboratingPlatypus/PetaPoco) (C#).
 MicroORMs emerged as a response to the complexity and performance overhead of full-featured ORMs.
 They provide just enough abstraction to eliminate boilerplate for common operations while preserving direct access to the database's native capabilities.

 Where traditional ORMs try to hide the database entirely, MicroORMs enhance database access without obscuring it.
 They arose from the recognition that experienced developers often know their database technology well and don't want it abstracted away - they want tools that make database access more convenient without sacrificing control or performance.
+SmartRepo is exactly such a tool.

 ### What SmartRepo Is Not